Telul eth-Thalathat: Occupation history

-Telul eth-Thalathat was occupied in the Ubaid, Nineveh V, and Uruk periods, as well as during Middle Assyrian times.
+Telul eth-Thalathat was occupied in the Ubaid, Nineveh 5, and Uruk periods, as well as during Middle Assyrian times.
 Excavations have revealed over 20 kilns and a number of burials, as well as some figurines and spindle whorls.
-There was also a small Neolithic settlement.
+Eleven Neolithic clay tokens were also recovered.
+On Tell V a single period Ninevite 5 settlement was found.
+It included a 6 by 18 meter building interpreted as a granary.
+Tell II showed occupation from the Pottery Neolithic to Middle Uruk periods.